Best Self-Storage Companies

 Key insights

-Choosing between indoor, outdoor and portable storage depends largely on what you’re storing and how often you’ll need access, with climate control and drive-up convenience being two of the biggest deciding factors.
+Choosing between indoor and outdoor storage depends largely on what you’re storing and how often you’ll need access, with climate control and drive-up convenience being two of the biggest deciding factors.

 Jump to insight

-The 10-by-10 unit is considered the industry standard because it balances affordability and space, typically fitting the contents of a one-bedroom apartment while still accommodating larger furniture pieces.
+A 10-foot-by-10-foot unit is considered the industry standard.
+It balances affordability and space, typically fitting the contents of a one-bedroom apartment while still accommodating larger furniture pieces.

 Jump to insight